ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. To see other pages, use the menu.

 Medulloblastoma in children is classified as either standard (average) risk or high risk, depending on the following factors:

 How much of the tumor remains after surgery

 Whether the tumor has spread

 This type of tumor has either spread to other parts of the brain or the spine, or it has not spread but more than 1.5 cubic cm of tumor remains after surgery.
-Some tumors that first appear to be standard-risk tumors have high-risk molecular features and are treated as high-risk tumors with the current standard treatment plans (see next section).
+Some tumors that first appear to be standard-risk tumors will be found to have high-risk molecular features after testing is completed.
+In that case, the classification will change and it will be treated as a high-risk tumor with the current standard treatment plans (see next section, Treatment Options).

 A recurrent tumor is a tumor that has come back after treatment.
 It may recur in the brain, spine, spinal fluid or, very rarely, elsewhere in the body.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the tumor’s risk classification will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
 Or, use the menu to choose another section to continue reading this guide.